Cardinal Well-foundedness and Choice: Literature Review

 For a cardinal $\kappa$, the Principle of Dependent Choice for $\kappa$, denoted $\DC_\kappa$ states that for every non-empty set $X$, if $R$ is a binary relation such that for every ordinal $\alpha < \kappa$, and every $f:\alpha \to X$ there is some $y \in X$ such that $f\ R\ y$ then there is $f : \kappa \to X$ such that for every $\alpha < \kappa$, $f\res\alpha\ R\ f(\alpha)$.
 In \cite{Karagila2012}, Karagila argues the relative strength of $\WF_{i2}^i$ by proving independence from $\DC_\kappa$ (for any $\kappa$).
 More specifically, Karagila argues that when a choice principle is not provable by $\DC_\kappa$, for any $\kappa$, it hints that said principle may be equivalent to the axiom of choice, or that it is ``orthogonal” to $\DC_\kappa$-like principles.

-\begin{theorem}[Theorem 10 of \cite{Karagila2012}] For every cardinal $\kappa$, it is consistent with $\ZF + \DC_\kappa$ that for every ordinal $\alpha$ there is a decreasing sequence of cardinals of order type $\alpha^*$, i.e., $\alpha$ with the reversed ordering.
+\begin{theorem}[See proof of Theorem 10 in \cite{Karagila2012}] For every cardinal $\kappa$, it is consistent with $\ZF + \DC_\kappa$ that for every ordinal $\alpha$ there is a decreasing sequence of cardinals of order type $\alpha^*$, i.e., $\alpha$ with the reversed ordering.
 In particular, $\DC_\kappa$ does not imply $\WF_{i2}^i$ in $\ZF$. \end{theorem}